SkyflowFoundry/bulk_insert_tokenization/Postgres_Tokenization/README.md

 ## Overview

 This Python script facilitates the process of tokenizing sensitive data using Skyflow's Data Privacy Vault and storing the tokenized data into a PostgreSQL database.
-The script fetches data from a source PostgreSQL database, sends it to Skyflow for tokenization, and then writes the tokenized data, along with a `skyflow_id`, to a destination PostgreSQL database.
+The script fetches data from a source PostgreSQL database, sends it to Skyflow API for tokenization, and then writes the tokenized data, along with a `skyflow_id`, to a destination PostgreSQL database.

 ## Features